5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 **`SMCHelper.efi`** | Deprecated since r5148, [Commit 735987a](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2789856).
 Its functionality is now embedded in Clover as a service.
 This change also brought a new "ResetSMC" option to the Clover Boot Menu which works similar to SMC Reset on real Macs.| Delete

 #### Check and update Kexts
 Outdated, incompatible and/or duplicate kexts (and variations thereof) can cause boot crashes, kernel panics and general system instability.
 Therefore, you should always keep your kexts up to date for maximum compatibility with macOS and Clover!
-You can use Kext-Updater to download the latest kexts and other Bootloader-related files.
+You can use [**Kext-Updater**](https://www.sl-soft.de/en/kext-updater/) to download the latest kexts and other Bootloader-related files.

 If you are using a lot of kexts (usually on Notebooks), have a look inside of them (right-click and select "Show package contents") to check if they include additional kexts (as "Plugins") and make sure that no duplicates exist in the "kexts" folder – kexts for HID, WiFi and Bluetooth come to mind.

-If you get panics you can not isolate, move all non-essential kexts to the "Off" folder temporarily to work around the issue by starting with a minimal set of kexts to get the system running.
+:bulb: If you get panics you can not isolate, move all non-essential kexts to the "Off" folder temporarily to work around the issue by starting with a minimal set of kexts to get the system running.
 Once it runs, put the disabled kexts back one at a time, reboot, and repeat until you to find the culprit for the panic and look for a solution (verbose mode is your friend).

 Here are some examples of kexts I've experienced issues with when updating: